 Cross Country Healthcare is one of the largest health care staffing firms in the US.
-Under several brands, the company places traveling nurses and other health care professionals through about 4,200 contracts with acute care hospitals, pharmaceutical companies, nursing homes, schools, and other related facilities across the nation.
+Under several brands, the company places traveling nurses and other health care professionals through about 9,500 contracts with acute care hospitals, pharmaceutical companies, nursing homes, schools, and other related facilities across the nation.
 The firm coordinates travel and housing arrangements for its nurses, whose assignments usually last about three months at a time.
 Cross Country also provides health care education, training, and recruiting services for doctors and health care executives.
 Subsidiaries and brands include Assignment America, Allied Health Group, NovaPro, Med-Staff, TravCorps, and Cejka Search.

 The company's nurse staffing services business segment is headquartered in Boca Raton, Florida.
 Its travel staffing business has operation centers in Florida, Georgia, Massachusetts, and Pennsylvania.
-The company's clinical trial services segment is headquartered in Brentwood, Tennessee while its Cejka Search subsidiary is headquartered in Creve Coeur, Missouri.
+Its Cross Country Education (CCE) subsidiary is headquartered in Brentwood, Tennessee while its Cejka Search subsidiary is headquartered in Creve Coeur, Missouri.

 Cross Country is counting on its diverse portfolio of services and its strong relationships with hospitals all over the country to sustain itself until the conditions of the broader labor market improve.

 To focus on its core markets and to streamline its operations, in 2013 Cross Country sold its former clinical trial services division to contract research firm ICON for some $52 million.

 Cross Country plans to grow by focusing on making strategic acquisitions in high growth, high margin businesses and by seeking additional MSP contracts and EMR engagements with hospitals and health systems.